 Consider designating or hiring additional staff to manage increased attendance – much like vendor or venue contracts, staffing plans in the past were often developed months before an event would take place.
 However, event planners should strongly consider budgeting for additional on-site staffing for registration, attendee experience, or vendor support to account for the rising late registration trend.
-Ideally, event planners should schedule a staff meeting within days of the event to adjust roles and incorporate new team members to the updated attendee list.
+Ideally, event planners should schedule a staff meeting within days of the event to adjust roles and incorporate new team members to the updated attendee list and coordinate any changes needed to your event registration supplies.
 This can help event hosts have more support “on the ground” to accommodate late surges in attendance, instead of scrambling to move staff around at the event itself.

 Incorporate real-time event analytics and event software to better respond to audience sentiments – sentiment analysis has come a long way in recent years, and there are more and more event software tools than ever to allow event hosts to measure event experience and address event management concerns in real-time than ever before.
 While this may require an investment and much-needed budget dollars, the ability to better track audience issues before they appear on social media and impact an event or host brand is essential with the rise of late surges in event attendance.